 Officers who served this great country.
 We are open to ALL

 friends, as well as other officers, enlisted men, those interested

 Please, come join us.
 For more information about our Association, to

 see a list of our Officers and Directors, or for contact details,

 click on the OCS Association link at left.

-Please note: The
+Please note: The views and opinions

-and expressions of the authors and/or contributors to this website
+expressions of the authors and/or contributors to this website

 and do not necessarily represent the views of the Army Signal

-Corps Officer Candidate School Association, its Officers, Directors,
+Corps Officer Candidate School Association, its Officers,

 please send them to